leoramos1292/PowerPointImageSearcher/README.md

 # PowerPoint Image Searcher
-This is a small web app that helps a user create a powerpoint slide by suggesting google images based on the Title and body text of a PowerPoint slide
+This is a small web app that helps a user create a powerpoint presentation by suggesting google images based on the Title and body text of a slide.